ari-vedant-jain/protectai_mcp_examples/weather-v1/mcp_weather_analysis_using_claude/README.md

 # Weather Analysis Tool with Claude

-An interactive tool that combines the National Weather Service (NWS) API with Claude's analytical capabilities to provide insightful weather analysis.
+An interactive demo that combines the National Weather Service (NWS) API tool call with Anthropic Claude and logging as Actions to Layer sessions.

-## Overview
+## How It Works

-This tool fetches weather data from the NWS API and uses Claude 3.7 Sonnet to analyze it from different perspectives, providing users with actionable insights about weather conditions.
+1. The tool fetches weather data from the NWS API
+2. Data is formatted and sent to Claude via the Anthropic API
+3. Claude analyzes the data based on the selected perspective
+4. Results are displayed in the interface
+5. All interactions are logged to Layer with tool-specific attributes:
+   - Weather API calls are logged with source URLs and parameters
+   - Claude analyses are logged with model information and response details
+   - Session tracking enables complete interaction history

 ## Features